 If the allegation is about the Headmaster, it must be referred to the Cognita Assistant Director of Education (ADE) immediately, without informing the Headmaster.
-The ADE will liaise with the Designated Officer of the Local Authority as set out below and inform the Cognita Group Director of Education.
+The ADE will liaise with the Designated Officer of the Local Authority within one working day as set out below and inform the Cognita Group Director of Education.